 By providing a framework for assessing and communicating the organization’s cybersecurity posture, the NIST CSF accomplishes several very important objectives.
 However, there is a gap when organizations look for guidance on shoring up their weaknesses.
 This is where the Axio360 platform comes into play.
 And we’d love to show you how.

-Understand your cyber risk exposure as it relates to the business and in financial terms.
+1. Understand your cyber risk exposure in financial terms.

-Maintain the resources and financial ability to recover from a meaningful event.
+3. Have the resources and financial ability to recover from a major event.

 At the end of the day, everything translates into financial terms.
 Strive to maintain the right balance of financial reserves and insurance to pay for as much or all of the forensics costs, notification requirements, lost revenue, stolen funds, legal fees and liabilities, repair costs or replacement of damaged assets, and others.
-How do you get there?
-See Step One.
+Step one will assist you in striking this balance.